 The butterflies can occupy an area of up to 300 square metres as their “territory”.
 During the mating season, they defend this area fiercely.
 They are therefore among the few butterflies that can exhibit such a behaviour.

-The males of the Silver-washed fritillary are colored orange on the upper side and have black spots.
-The females of the butterfly are more brownish in color and are slightly smaller than the males.
+The males of the silver-washed fritillary (Argynnis paphia) are orange on the upper side and have black spots.
+The females of the silver-washed fritillary are brownish in color and slightly smaller.
+It is the largest pearl-bordered butterfly in Central Europe.
+The underside of the lower wings is covered with a slight green sheen.

 The large cabbage white butterfly is one of the largest white butterfly species.
 The caterpillars, together with the small cabbage white butterflies, are considered to be among the largest pests on cabbage species, rapeseed and other cruciferous plants.